broadinstitute/cromwell/docs/RuntimeAttributes.md

 Memory is the amount of RAM that should be allocated to a task, however each backend may interpret this differently:

 - Google Cloud: The minimum amount of RAM to use.
-- SGE: Configurable, but usually a reservation and/or limit of memory.
+- SFS: Configurable, but usually a reservation and/or limit of memory.

 The memory size is specified as an amount and units of memory, for example "4G":